ionos-cloud/certbot-dns-ionos-cloud/README.md

 Either run as root, or set --config-dir, --work-dir, and --logs-dir to writeable paths.
 ```

 As explained by the error message, to be able write to `/var/log/letsencrypt/`, root permissions are needed.
 However, when running as a root (e.g `sudo certbot`), the global `certbot` package will be used and not the one from the virtual environment.
-The solution is to set `--logs-dir`, `--config-dir`, and `--work-dir` to a different folder.
+The solution is to set `--logs-dir`, `--config-dir`, and `--work-dir` to a different folder for which the current user has write permissions.